Innovation Field Project

 Students work on projects in sectors such as technology, retail, banking, or manufacturing.
 A business problem might relate to product, service, operations, or strategy development.
 Projects might also encompass large-scale thematic issues facing contemporary organizations, such as an ethical dilemma facing leaders.

-Full-time MBA students specializing in Health, Technology, and Innovation will partner with organizations in the health industry.
+Full-time MBA students in the Health, Technology, and Innovation pathway will partner with organizations in the health industry.
 Organizations may include pharmaceutical firms, biotechnology firms, physician practices, hospitals, or public health organizations.

 Students spend five weeks in the classroom and three weeks on-site to apply the tools and frameworks learned during the first year full-time MBA courses to a business challenge or opportunity at a partner organization.